Applies to England, Northern Ireland and Wales

 Eligible costs and grant payments

-Will the IETF provide support for ongoing costs (e.g., higher fuel bills) associated with a deployment project?
+Will the IETF provide support for ongoing costs (for example, higher fuel bills) associated with a deployment project?

 No. In the deployment strands of the competition the IETF will only support the upfront costs of investing in capital equipment.
 This does not include ongoing support for higher operational costs.